Friends 4 Expo logo

 12/19/07 – New construction photos posted, construction of the concrete deck over the trench at Exposition and Figueroa.

-11/29/07 – The Metro Board voted for additional funding to cover construction cost inflation and to move the ultimate Culver City aerial station between Washington and Venice Boulevards into phase 1.
+11/29/07 – The Metro Board voted (Agenda) for additional funding (from $663.3 million to $808.3 million) to cover construction cost inflation (item 6A), and an additional $50 million in Prop.
+1B bond funding to move the ultimate Culver City aerial station between Washington and Venice Boulevards into phase 1 (item 8).

 11/20/07 – The proposed decision released today by the California Public Utilities Commission Administrative Law Judge would grant all Expo Line grade crossing and grade separation applications except Farmdale (at Dorsey High School) and possibly Harvard (at Foshay Middle School) which remain open.
 It becomes binding when the Commission acts on it.